Platformatory/eventception-public/build-with-confluent.md

       - "Business “Domain” Events"
       - "RESTful Service & RPC Events"
       - "Network & Infrastructure Events"
   - description: "It becomes important to capture these and share them with the right stakeholders for processing and deriving insights from them.
-For example, in an e-commerce product, when an order is placed, multiple entities, such as shipping, payment, billing, BI, etc., are interested in the event.
-In an API context, this typically involves the service performing a dual write to the database and the message broker, or the same changes being passed through to the message broker using an approach like change data capture."
+For example, in an e-commerce product, when an order is placed, multiple entities, such as shipping, payment, billing, BI, etc., are interested in the event."
+  - description: "In an API context, this typically involves the service performing a dual write to the database and the message broker, or the same changes being passed through to the message broker using an approach like change data capture."
   - description: "These approaches however suffer from one of the two limitations"
     segments:
       - "1.
 Dual writes are complicated to achieve and require sensitive code changes.
 Many times, these maybe legacy applications or outside our domain of control"